Skip to Content

 • Death resulting from the accident

-In some cases, there may be disputes with your own insurance company regarding PIP benefits or property damage claims.
+In some cases, disputes with your insurance company regarding PIP benefits or property damage claims may occur.
 If an insurer acts in "bad faith," meaning they unreasonably deny a legitimate claim, you may have grounds to file a lawsuit against your insurer for additional damages.

 According to the Florida Department of Motor Vehicles, Florida drivers were involved in 403,626 automobile accidents in 2018, with 3,135 fatalities and 236,157 injuries.
 Car accidents are one of the leading causes of death in the United States.
 There were almost 3,000 traffic-related deaths in Florida alone last year.